 An injury from using the incorrect technique to move a patient, or because they don’t employ adequate safety procedures;

-Inadequate patient examination Rushing examination and misdiagnosing the cause of a condition;
+Inadequate patient examination- including rushing examination and misdiagnosing the cause of a condition;

 Turning an injured person away from the A&E department without being seen by an A&E doctor, or being sent home without proper treatment of their injuries or illness;

 Falling out of a wheelchair, or bed.
-This actually happens more than you think, and if elderly or frail patients are not supported properly, then they can fall from the bed, or wheelchair.
+This actually happens more than you think, and if elderly or frail patients are not supported properly, then they can fall from the bed, or wheelchair, causing them to be injured.
 MG Legal’s medical negligence solicitors recently settled a case where the sides of a bed were not put up, causing an elderly lady to fall out of bed, and break her hip.
-It took seconds to put the sides of the bed in place, but the attending nurse failed to do so, causing our client increased injury when she attended A&E.

-How much can I claim for A&E negligence?
+How do I make a claim for A&E negligence?

-How much time do I have to make a claim?
+How long do I have to make an A&E medical negligence claim?

-The time limits are strict, and if you have suffered negligent treatment in an A&E department, then it is important that you seek advice from a solicitor specialising in medical negligence cases, as soon as possible.
-In most cases, a claim should be made within three years from the date the negligence occurred or the date you were first aware that you had suffered a significant injury or illness due to negligence.
-As with most things in life, there are exceptions and these are as follows:
+The time limits are strict, subject to the 1980 Limitation Act and if you have suffered negligent treatment in an A&E department, then it is important that you seek advice from a solicitor specialising in medical negligence cases as soon as possible.
+In most cases, a claim should be made within three years from the date the negligence occurred, or the date you were first aware that you had suffered injury or illness due to a medical practitioner's negligence.

 If you were under 18 years old at time you suffered the negligence, then you have three years from your 18th birthday within which to make a claim for compensation.